Vadim-Fed/EPINUC-overlap/README.md

 # EPINuc-overlap

 This is the script used to assess overlap significance between plasma sequenced reads positive for 5hmC/antibody of interest with a given tissue chip-seq Peaks.
-The script performs bootstrapping simulation to analyze the significance of the single-molecule reads overlap with various tissues.
+The script performs bootstrapping simulations to analyze the significance of the single-molecule reads overlap with various tissue peaks.

 Analysis was ran on R vs 4.0